Causal Explanations of Structural Causal Models: Appendix for ``Causal Explanations of Structural Causal Models''

 We instructed $N=22$ participants to answer our questionnaire (see appendix Fig.\ref{fig:exp3setup}).
 The questionnaire asked the following questions: \emph{``Given a pair of variables, does a causal relationship exist (existence)?
 If yes, then which is the cause and which is the effect (direction)?
 If there are multiple causes for a single variable, then how impactful is each of the causes (preference)?''} All of these questions, alongside their responses, are of \emph{qualitative and subjective} nature.
 It is important to note that the participants \emph{do not} perform the actual induction from specific, provided data like the algorithms do i.e., the human subjects are not given the variable names nor concrete data points that would allow them to find the rules for the specific data sets.
 Instead, they were only given the variable names/depictions, thereby having to induct from personal experience/understanding essentially.
 This approach to human induction is related to the experimental setups in \citep{griffiths2006optimal,hattori2016probabilistic}.

-The motivating lead research questions we intended to answer, and in fact do answer successfully with this experiment, are: What are CEWG (Def.\ref{def:cewg}) that (some) human could model?
-How does overlap for human-based CEWG occur?
-How do subsequent SCI (Def.\ref{def:sci}) between humans and algorithms differ?
-In a nutshell, we wanted to investigate the similarity of CEWGs between subjects in addition to the similarity between subjects- and algorithm-based SCIs.
+The motivating lead research questions we intended to answer, and in fact do answer successfully with this experiment, are: What are SCM that (some) human could model?
+How does overlap for human-based SCM occur?
+How do subsequent SCE (Def.\ref{def:sci}) between humans and algorithms differ?
+In a nutshell, we wanted to investigate the similarity of SCMs between subjects in addition to the similarity between subjects- and algorithm-based SCEs.

-A caveat regarding the analysis and interpretation of human judgements is that sample bias may distort conclusions.
+A caveat regarding the analysis and explanation of human judgements is that sample bias may distort conclusions.
 Sample bias has long been identified within the behavioral and social sciences as limiting the generalization of results obtained in a specific sample to the population.
 A common methodological fix to counteract such biases is to increase the sample size, see \citep{daniel2017thinking} for a recent application and discussion.
-Certainly, the observed sample will affect the way the difference (to e.g.\ algorithm-based SCI) turns out to be, but then again our research question is \textit{not} concerned with all possible human interpretations, but any.
+Certainly, the observed sample will affect the way the difference (to e.g.\ algorithm-based SCE) turns out to be, but then again our research question is \textit{not} concerned with all possible human explanations, but any.
 Furthermore, we chose data sets that model very general examples and thus offer accessibility to the general population since no single person might be an expert.
 Ultimately, this way of designing our experiment, while not removing sample bias of course, renders the bias's qualitative effect onto our subsequent investigation negligible.